-Definition 2 (Causal Markov Condition) Let G be a causal graph with vertex set V and P be a probability distribution over the vertices in V generated by the causal structure represented by G. G and P satisfy the Causal Markov Condition if and only if for every W in V, W is independent of $V \setminus Descendants(W) \setminus Parents(W)$ given Parents(W).
+Definition 1.2 (Causal Markov Condition) Let G be a causal graph with vertex set V and P be a probability distribution over the vertices in V generated by the causal structure represented by G. G and P satisfy the Causal Markov Condition if and only if for every W in V, W is independent of $V \setminus Descendants(W) \setminus Parents(W)$ given Parents(W).

-These independencies follow from the causal structure.
-They are irrespective of the nature of the mechanisms, of the exact parameterization of the conditional probability distributions $P(X_i | parents(X_i))$ .
+These independencies are irrespective of the nature of the mechanisms, of the exact parameterization of the conditional probability distributions $P(X_i | Pa(X_i))$.
 Pearl and Verma constructed a graphical criterion, called d-separation, for retrieving, from the causal graph, all independencies following from the Causal Markov Condition.